groonga/groonga/doc/source/reference/suggest/completion.rst

 .. ]

-Here is the example to update RK data to complete "日本".
+Here is an example to update reading data to complete "日本":

 .. groonga-command
 .. include:: ../../example/reference/suggest/complete/update-rk-data.log